andrewcannan/higher-or-lower/README.md

 ## Typography

-For the main headings a western style font was chosen *insert link* to stay it the overall theme off the game.
-For all other text Roboto *insert link* was chosen as its modern and easily readable.
+For the main headings a western style font was chosen [Rye](https://fonts.google.com/specimen/Rye?query=rye) to stay it the overall theme off the game.
+For all other text [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) was chosen as its modern and easily readable.
 All fonts from Google Fonts.
 <br><br>

 ## Images